caroleolivier/caroleolivier.github.io/_posts/2017-11-09-containerised-application-deployment-solutions.md

 > If you are located in the European Union and the sole purpose for which you want to use Google Cloud Platform services has no potential economic benefit you should not use the service.
 If you have already started using Google Cloud Platform, you should discontinue using the service.
 See Create, modify, or close your billing account to learn how to disable billing on your projects.
 > [Google Cloud](https://cloud.google.com/free/docs/frequently-asked-questions)

-Googling the topic a bit it looks like it has something to do with taxes.
+Googling the topic a bit, it looks like it has something to do with taxes.
 Google Cloud needs a VAT number so you must be a business to use Google Cloud Platform.
 <br/>

 Oh well...
 Next!